 Related Read: Rann Utsav Festival at White Runn of Kutch

 -Tanayesh Talukdar from Shoestringtravel

-One of the regional festivals of India is Chhath Puja mainly celebrated in the state of Bihar and Uttarpradesh.
-The festival is dedicated to the Lord Sun and Shashthi devi (Chhathi Maiya) to thank them for bestowing the bounties of life on earth and to request them to grant certain wishes of the devotees.
+One of the regional festivals of India is Chhath Puja mainly celebrated in the state of Bihar and Uttar Pradesh.
+The festival is dedicated to the Lord Sun and Shashthi devi (Chhathi Maiya) to thank them for bestowing the bounties of life on earth and to request them to grant certain wishes to the devotees.